codewired/FriendlyPix-Updated/README.md

-# Friendly Pix Web Updated Version (All dependencies and modules are Updated!)
+# Friendly Pix Web Updated Version (All dependencies and modules updated!)

 Friendly Pix Web is a sample app demonstrating how to build a JavaScript/Web app with the Firebase Platform.